If there’s one thing you never set out to be as a leader or communicator, it’s boring.

 7. You’re relying too heavily on your notes

-In public speaking, people won’t stay nearly as engaged with your message if you’re reading it.
+In public speaking, people won’t believe you own the message if you’re reading it.

 It comes across as a press release.
 Or a statement someone else prepared.
 Or something you think they should believe, but you don’t believe yourself.